 - Clinical Research

 Research discoveries made in the laboratory must be tested in clinical settings in order to determine their effectiveness.
 Clinical research in Alzheimer's disease at CNDR is led by Dr. David Wolk and Dr. Jason Karlawish.
-Clinical research in frontotemporal degeneration and related conditions is led by Dr. Murray Grossman, and clinical research in Parkinson's disease is led by Dr. Daniel Weintraub.
+Clinical research in frontotemporal degeneration and related conditions is led by Dr. David Irwin, and clinical research in Parkinson's disease is led by Dr. Daniel Weintraub.

 - Biostatistics and Bioinformatics